Trinidad: a melting pot of global traditions

 Look for fiction, plays and poetry from Lisa Allen-Agostini, Robert Antoni, Tony Hall, Earl Lovelace, Ian MacDonald, Shani Mootoo, Nobel Laureate VS Naipaul, Elizabeth Nunez, Monique Roffey, Sam Selvon, Lawrence Scott, Amanda Smyth, and Elizabeth Walcott-Hackshaw, to name but a few.
 For writing on local history, culture and environment, see Michael Anthony, Lloyd Best, Anthony de Verteuil, Bridget Brereton, Gérard Besson, CLR James, Kim Johnson, John La Rose, Julian Kenny, Eric Williams, and Discover’s sister organisation Prospect Press.

 Their work is available at libraries, and fine book stores like Paper Based in Port of Spain, and Nigel R Khan and RIK nationwide, and a great time to experience some of the finest Trinidad & Tobago and regional literature is during the annual Bocas Lit Fest (the Trinidad & Tobago Literary Festival).

 Film is a growing industry here, with several filmmakers of Trinbagonian heritage producing and showcasing their works internationally.
 The two-week annual Trinidad & Tobago Film Festival in September/October screens local, regional and international films at MovieTowne and other venues.
 Trinidadian filmmakers Mariel Brown, Sean Hodgkinson, Damian Marcano, Horace Ové, Yao Ramesar, and Frances-Anne Solomon have had notable feature-length releases in the last few years, while the festival runs community screenings, workshops and other industry development initiatives year-round.
 There is also a European Film Festival which screens some of the finest releases from Europe.

 For more commercial entertainment, there are several cinemas across the island.
 Some older venues still show the traditional “double-feature”, with two films on one ticket.
-There are also three multiplex cinemas (MovieTowne in Port of Spain and Chaguanas, and Caribbean Cinemas 8 at Trincity Mall and Southpark San Fernando) and an Imax Cinema in Port of Spain.
+There are also three multiplex cinemas (MovieTowne in Port of Spain, Chaguanas and San Fernando; and Caribbean Cinemas 8 at Trincity Mall and Southpark San Fernando) and an Imax Cinema in Port of Spain.